zognin/tp/docs/UserGuide.md

 * Partial search will be allowed. <br>
   e.g. <code>find-i in/Ap</code> can show ingredients with names like Apple and Apricot.
 * Ingredient Quantity:
-  * keyword for QUANTITY finds ingredients with quantity that is equal to QUANTITY.
+  * keywords for QUANTITY finds ingredients with a quantity that is equal to any of the given keywords.
   * keywords for QUANTITY_FROM and QUANTITY_TO finds ingredients with quantity in the range, inclusive of QUANTITY_FROM and QUANTITY_TO.
   * If keywords are given for both Quantity and both Quantity_from and Quantity_to, then found ingredients must satisfy all 3 conditions.